-Due to the pandemic's delay of census operations in 2020, the Census Bureau completed its operation in April of 2021 and delivered apportionment data to the Bureau's secretary later that month.
+Due to the pandemic's delay of census operations in 2020, the Census Bureau completed its operation in April 2021 and delivered apportionment data to the Bureau's secretary later that month.
 The Bureau scheduled a release of high-quality redistricting data by August 16, 2021, then transmitted a more user-friendly representation of that data by September 30, 2021.
 Considering the delays and constant shifting of the census timeline and despite the pandemic's effects, the League advocated for the codification of a more predictable process and timeline for the release of such data in the future.
-To that end, in 2021, the League joined with 104 other state and national organizations in signing onto a letter authored by the Leadership Conference in support of The Bipartisan 2020 Census Deadline Extensions Act (S. 1267) which was sent to US senators, urging them to pass and codify new deadlines for the census data release.
+To that end, in 2021, the League joined with 104 other state and national organizations in signing onto a letter authored by the Leadership Conference in support of the Bipartisan 2020 Census Deadline Extensions Act which was sent to US senators, urging them to pass and codify new deadlines for the census data release.
+In the 118th Congress (2023 - 2025) the League also continued to advocate for appropriate funding levels for Census Bureau operations as they shift and prepare for the 2030 Census.